 State and local agencies have tight budgets and lean teams, self-service is not only a huge benefit to agencies, but to citizens as well.
 From automating processes to allowing for citizen reporting of potholes and other infrastructure issues, state and local organizations are looking for ways to empower citizens to take care of routine matters on their own so they can spend time in areas where people need personal attention.

 Tied to the self-service trend, state and local agencies are looking for ways to take manual, paper processes online and make them automated or at least digital friendly.
 From pet licenses to state tax forms, there’s a plethora of paper forms that need to be optimized with the customer in mind.
 Currently, 85% or more of government processes begin with a form and nearly 100% of these forms were meant to be filled out with pen and paper – however, making these paper structured forms electronic is not the solution.
-As our partners at Adobe point out in this blog post, this involves more than digitizing, many times processes need to be changed to accommodate digital forms.
+As our partners at Adobe say, this involves more than digitizing, many times processes need to be changed to accommodate digital forms.

 - Improving Government Websites